Karthikeya (film): Sequel

 A sequel, Karthikeya 2 was announced in 2019 by the director of the film Chandoo Mondeti.
 The shooting of the film was launched in March 2020 and was paused for five months due to COVID-19 pandemic in India.
 The film stars the actors from this film along with some new actors.

+Nikhil Siddhartha and Chandoo Mondeti teamed up for Karthikeya in 2014.
+They took eight years to collaborate again.
+The sequel Karthikeya 2 hit theaters in 2022.
+The thriller became a huge hit in Telugu and Hindi languages.
+Now, fans are demanding the makers make a sequel to it immediately.
+However, the makers confirm it the third part of the franchise of Kartikeya can only be launched in 2024.